mkv25-games/LD30/design/tasklist.md

 - Add alternative image for unsupported flash player plugin on web preview
 - Slight lag spike when selecting a tile after movement options have already been displayed
 - View map after end of game, without any further player interaction
+- Pre-combat report about battle allowing the player to confirm or postpone the battle

 + Turn action log - documenting each player action and event in the game
 + Turn replay feature - show each action that occurred on the last turn